bmsleight/lasercut/README.md

 ##  Box

-With four, five or six side.
-Finger joints - the correct alignment to give a flat edge regardless of numebr of sides.
+Easy to make a box with four, five or six side.
+Uses finger joints with the correct alignment to give a flat edge regardless of number of sides.

 ```
 include <lasercut.scad>;